open-learning-exchange/open-learning-exchange.github.io/pages/githubandmarkdown.md

 #### Markdown != HTML

-Below is a cheat sheet of Markdown to help you create your own individual MD Wiki page (please, notice that the code on the left represents Markdown syntax, while the code on the right is the corresponding HTML syntax).
-A bigger cheat sheet is available [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) with examples:
+Below is a cheat sheet of Markdown to help you create your own individual MD Wiki page (please, notice that the code on the left represents Markdown syntax, while the code on the right is the corresponding HTML syntax):

 ![Markdown Cheat Sheet](uploads/images/Markdown_Reference.png)

+You can also find a bigger cheat sheet with examples [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 The main GitHub page used to store this MD Wiki can be found at [open-learning-exchange/open-learning-exchange.github.io](https://github.com/open-learning-exchange/open-learning-exchange.github.io) and our virtual interns will essentially create their own Markdown Wiki repository as a copy of open-learning-exchange.github.io.